 Sec.
-100.3 In the event any part or provision of this code is held to be illegal or void, this shall not have the effect of making void or illegal any of the other parts or provisions of this code that are determined to be legal; and it shall be presumed that this code would have been adopted without such illegal or invalid parts or provisions.
+100.3 In the event any part or provision of this code is held to be illegal or void, this shall not have the effect of making void or illegal any of the other parts or provisions hereof, which are code that determined to be legal, and it shall be presumed that this code would have been adopted without such illegal or invalid parts or provisions.

 Sec.
-100.4 Nothing in this code shall be construed to prohibit a better type of building construction, an additional means of egress, or an otherwise safer condition than that specified by the minimum requirements of this code.
+100.4 Nothing in this code shall be construed to prohibit a better type of building construction, an additional means of egress, or an otherwise safe condition than that specified by the minimum requirements of this code.

 Sec.
-100.5 The provisions of the code shall only apply to detached private dwellings occupied by one or two families and townhouses with respect to smoke alarms and carbon monoxide detectors as specified in the Connecticut State Building Code and subject to the specific inspection criteria for smoke detection and warning equipment of section 29-305 of the Connecticut General Statutes.
+100.5 The provisions of the code shall only apply to detached private dwellings occupied by mean? one or two families and townhouses with respect to smoke alarms and carbon monoxide detectors as specified in the State Building Code and subject to the specific inspection criteria for smoke detection and warning equipment of section 29-305 of the Connecticut General Statutes.

+connecticut Sec.
+100.6 Buildings designed, constructed and occupied in accordance with the provisions of the 2015 International Residential Code portion of the State Building Code, including tents and membrane structures, shall be deemed single-family dwellings for the application of this code and section 29-305 of the Connecticut General Statutes.

 Sec.
-100.6 Buildings designed, constructed and occupied in accordance with the provisions of the 2015 International Residential Code portion of the Connecticut State Building Code, including tents and membrane structures, shall be deemed single-family dwellings for the application of this code and section 29-305 of the Connecticut General Statutes.
+100.7 The Connecticut State Fire Safety Code shall not apply to portable grandstand and bleachers providing seating for fewer than 100 persons located outside of a building.

 Sec.
-100.7 The Connecticut State Fire Safety Code shall not apply to portable grandstands or bleachers providing seating for fewer than 100 persons located outside of a building.

-Sec.
-100.8 The Connecticut State Fire Safety Code shall not apply to any federal agency performing construction or operating on federally owned land or on leased land totally under the control of the federal government.
+100.8 The Connecticut State Fire Safety Code shall not apply to any federal agency performing construction or operating on federally owned land or on leased land totally under the control of the federal government. , equipment?

-Sec.
-100.9 Public service companies.
-This code shall not apply to the installation, alteration or repair of generation, transmission, distribution, metering or other related equipment that is under the ownership or control of a public service company as defined in section 16-1 of the Connecticut
+bold Sec.
+100.9 Public service companies This code shall not apply to the installation, alteration or repair of generation, transmission, distribution, metering or other related equipment that is under the ownership and control of public service companies as defined by section 16-1 of the Connecticut General Statutes. company subjective terms - what does this arandstands or space.

-General Statutes.